Username-Matilda/SecondBrainFood/README.md

 ## What It Does

-1. **Captures** — Browser extension grabs URL + title + your note, closes the tab immediately
+1. **Captures** — Browser extension grabs URL + title + page content + your note, closes the tab immediately
-2. **Processes** — Pipeline fetches content, sends to Claude for gears-level summarization
+2. **Processes** — Pipeline fetches content (or uses captured content), sends to Claude for gears-level summarization
 3. **Delivers** — Markdown files appear directly in your Obsidian vault
 4. **Classifies** — Auto-tags from your personal taxonomy